-So, you’ve decided to go ahead with a migration to SharePoint 2013 or 2016.
-The new features are interesting and should help you increase your return or perhaps someone higher up has already decided and you have inherited the migration project.
+So, you’ve decided to go ahead with a SharePoint migration—or someone higher up decided and you’ve inherited the migration project.

-What is a roadmap?
+What is a migration plan template?
 I could pull out a definition from a sophisticated source or we could try to define it together.

-Basically, a roadmap is exactly as it sounds.
-We are identifying the milestones we want to achieve before arriving to our destination.
+Basically, a template is exactly what it sounds like: we’re identifying the milestones we want to achieve before arriving at our destination.

-But before we begin the roadmap, we obviously need to know what our destination is.
+But before we begin the template, we obviously need to know what our destination is.

-Before we create our migration plan, we should know what to expect after the project is over.
+Before we create any sort of plan for our migration, we should know what to expect after the project is over.

 Remove, Migrate and Rebuild.

 These are the sites you do not plan on moving.
-Note the word Remove- this means we are explicitly deleting them or leaving them on the old SharePoint, if they are isolated in their own database.
+Note the word “remove”.
+This means we are explicitly deleting these sites, or leaving them on the old SharePoint if they’re isolated in their own database.

-The idea is that these Sites will not be moved to the new SharePoint farm.
+The idea is that these sites will not be moved to the new SharePoint destination.

 These are the sites that will be migrated to SharePoint.
 How?
 That’s up to you!
-Choose the type of migration you think is best for you.
+Choose the type of migration you think is the best fit for your organization.

-Both SharePoint 2013 and 2016 offer deferred Site Collection upgrade, where the Site Collection administrator can upgrade it himself after an upgrade preview.
+Both SharePoint 2013 and 2016 offer deferred Site Collection upgrades, where the Site Collection administrator can upgrade it himself after an upgrade preview.

 At a granular level, you could upgrade the Site Collection to 2013 or 2016, then use a combination of export/import to move individual sites.
 Though this could prove challenging depending on your SharePoint.

-Another option is to completely rebuild the site in the new version.
-This usually happens to heavily customized sites in SharePoint 2007 or SharePoint 2010.
+Another option is to completely rebuild the site at the destination.
+This usually happens to heavily customized sites in SharePoint 2010.

-With new Web Parts and Apps available in SharePoint, there are probably a few sites that either won’t work or just need to be rebuilt to take advantage of a new architecture and solutions.
+With new web parts and apps available in SharePoint, there are probably a few sites that either won’t work, or just need to be rebuilt in order to take advantage of new architecture and solutions.

-Now that you know what the RMR strategy is and have planned your migration by establishing the criteria for a successful migration, you are ready to create the roadmap.
+Now that you know what the RMR strategy is—and you’ve developed your own migration template with it—you are ready to create your SharePoint migration plan.

-Essentially, you could create a beautiful roadmap using XMind, Visio or other similar tools.
-But the method I use is a little more hands on, I use SharePoint!
+You could create a beautiful visual plan using XMind, Miro, Visio, or other similar tools.
+But the method I use is a little more hands-on… I use SharePoint!

-Wait what?
-No I don’t draw anything, but what I do is create a SharePoint list to help me identify the sites affected by the migration.
+Wait, what?
+No, I don’t draw anything.
+Instead, I create a SharePoint list to help me identify the sites affected by the migration.

-My objective is to list all the sites affected and identify whether they will be Removed, Migrated or Rebuilt.
+My objective here is to list all the sites that will be affected and identify whether each one will be Removed, Migrated or Rebuilt.
 I also need to know that the action is approved and when it will be done.

 I created a list called Migration Roadmap with the columns above.
-Within it I will enter all my sites from SharePoint 2007 or 2010, or whichever environment I am migrating from.
+Within it, I will enter all my sites from whichever environment I am migrating from.

 I use the following command: